freedomofkeima/messenger-maid-chan/docs/setup.rst

    $ screen -R redis # use screen
    $ ... # run Redis in background

+4. ChatterBot 0.8.X has dropped support for simple JSON storage because of performance issues.
+Depending on your choice, you need to have either SQLite or MongoDB  and modify `maidchan/config.py` accordingly.

-4. It is recommended to use `virtualenv` for running Python code.
+5. It is recommended to use `virtualenv` for running Python code.
 After that, you need to install all dependencies which are specified in `requirements.txt`.

 .. code-block:: bash